joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 - Add the Initial Position to the set of ***Cluster Points***, the ***Process Queue***.
 ```

+We do not explicitly search for an insulator as this would increase the time

 > #todo failed sufficient times note.
 Do we in-fact want to replace this in code since we are already at $O(n^2)$

 ##### Single Search Iteration